Ukraine: Belarus says military drills with Russia will continue | DW | 20.02.2022

 "The presidents of Belarus and Russia decided to continue inspections of the readiness of Union State forces," defense minister Victor Khrenin said in a statement, referring to the union of Russia and Belarus.

+The joint maneuvers were originally planned for a 10-day period, taking place in five military training areas in western and southwestern Belarus, near the country's borders with Poland and Ukraine.
+Earlier this week, Russian Foreign Minister Sergey Lavrov confirmed the drills would end on Sunday "as previously announced."

-NATO believes the 30,000 Russian troops in Belarus could be part of an incursion strategy.
+NATO believes the 30,000 Russian troops in Belarus, part of allegedly 150,000 Russia has moved towards Ukraine, could be part of an incursion strategy.

+On Saturday Russian President Vladimir Putin oversaw exercises involving various missile launches.

+The Kremlin said Russia had successfully test-launched hypersonic and cruise missiles aimed at sea at land-based targets.

 kb/dj (AFP, Reuters)